St Philip's Marsh

 St Philip's Marsh is an industrial inner suburb of Bristol, England.
-It is bounded by River Avon and Harbour feeder canal making it an almost island area, unlike the other two areas surrounded by water, it was historically part of Gloucestershire and is part of North Bristol.
+It is bounded by River Avon and Harbour feeder canal making it an almost island area.

 The site is home of Avonmeads Retail Park, a large retail and leisure park with Showcase Cinemas and a Hollywood Bowl ten-pin bowling centre among its tenants.
 It was extensively redeveloped in the 15 years to 2007.
+There is very little housing in the area making it almost deserted at night, and other than the retail area it does contain one shop, pub, takeaway and Sparke Evans Park.

-A bypass runs over the River Avon creating a major transport link from the A4 road in south east Bristol, to junction 3 of the M32 motorway near the city centre.
+A major road, St Philips Causeway, links the area to the A4 road in south east Bristol and junction 3 of the M32 motorway.
+It forms a prominent landmark as it is elevated over the feeder canal and railways on a viaduct that was built in the early 1990s.

+History

+Unlike the other two areas of Bristol that are surrounded by water, it is north of the natural course of the Avon so was historically in Gloucestershire.

 In past years St Philip's Marsh was a housing development for the workers of Bristol's market area (now known as Old Market).

 One of St Philip's' more influential residents during the early 1900s was George Townsend, a major property developer of the South Bristol area.
 His family home situated in the St Anne's area of Bristol is still standing today and a reminder of Bristol's history.
-Today there is very little housing in the area making it almost deserted at night, and other than the retail area it does contain one shop, pub, takeaway and Sparke Evans Park.

 St Davids Welsh Anglican Church was sited on Feeder Road until demolition in 1922.
 Other churches in the area include St Silas (also Feeder Road) which was damaged during the Bristol Blitz.